carzuiliam/sprite-manipulation/README.md

 ## License

-The available source codes here are under the GNU General Public License, version 3.0 (see the attached `LICENSE` file for more details).
+The available source codes here are under the Apache License, version 2.0 (see the attached `LICENSE` file for more details).
 Any questions can be submitted to my email: carloswdecarvalho@outlook.com.